 These services consist of:

-- Walk-in / telephone appointments available during business hours (at the main office in Bonnyville);
+- Walk-in / Virtual / Chat appointments available during business hours (at the main office in Bonnyville);

-- Client Advocates travel to meet clients at one of our satellite offices and/or where possible in clients’ home community;
+- Client Advocates travel to meet clients at one of our satellite offices closest to the clients’ home community;

-- Client Advocates are able to offer emotional support, information, resources, referrals; where appropriate accompaniment to medical and legal related services.
+- Client Advocates are able to offer emotional support, information, resources, referrals; where appropriate accompaniment to legal related services.